Your cart is currently empty!

 What does this mean to me on my Campervan tour of Europe?

-We have special promotions for long-stay.
+If you are from an EU country, we have special promotions for long-stay.
 Why not spend your summer with us?
-Mainland Europe can be very busy and expensive, so Camping Veliko Tarnovo in Bulgaria is a great option.
+Mainland Europe can be busy and expensive, so Camping Veliko Tarnovo in Bulgaria is a great option.
 Book here.